pa28/pa28.gitub.io/Pi_partition_editing.md

 This is a small tutorial on some of the things you can do by editing one or both of the partitions on a Raspberry Pi SDCard.
 It is not an in-depth discussion of how these partitions work, or what they contain.

+Depending on the *userid* on the system used to edit files, and the *userid* of the files being edited the editing may have to be done by the *root* user.

 The standard way to boot a Raspberry Pi is from an SDCard.
 There are two partitions on the card `boot` and `rootfs`.
 The `boot` partition, as its name implies, is responsible for booting the machine.
 The `rootfs` partition is mounted at the root of the filesystem during the boot process.
 The properties of these file systems allow you to make some